 The USDA has an established rate by which State Agencies earn entitlement dollars based on the total number of lunches served by sponsors participating in the National School Lunch Program (NSLP) or Summer Food Service Program (SFSP).
 The State Agency distributes entitlement dollars to sponsors based on prior year meal counts and surveys to determine available items to be ordered.
 State agency staff adjust orders according to sponsor needs, coordinate and verify orders, and coordinate the shipment and delivery to NSLP and SFSP sponsors.
 The State Agency enters into statewide contracts for the storage and delivery of food.
 Sponsor’s use of USDA Foods in meals is monitored at the sponsor and state level.

-Child and Adult Care Food Program (CACFP) center sponsors receive additional reimbursement through the FDP in the form of “cash in lieu of commodities” which is based on the number of eligible meals served and paid along with their monthly meal reimbursement based on the federally established rate.
+Child and Adult Care Food Program (CACFP) center sponsors receive additional reimbursement through the FDP in the form of cash in lieu of commodities which is based on the number of eligible meals served and paid along with their monthly meal reimbursement based on the federally established rate.

-Food Distribution Programs
+Food Distribution Programs (FDP)

+Food Distribution Programs (FDP) training is available throughout the year.
+Sponsors are invited to participate.
 In-person training requests can be made by contacting the Utah State Board of Education (USBE) Child Nutrition Program.

 Sponsors are required to complete an annual review of storage facilities used for USDA Foods no later than June 30.

-In coordination with United States Department of Agriculture (USDA) Food and Nutrition Services (FNS), our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.
+In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program (CNP) distributes policy memorandums to provide guidance and clarification on program requirements and regulations.